 Do you have any historic photos of my house?The best resource for photographs is the Indiana Historical Society, particularly the Bass Photo Collection.
 On their web site, you can search their collections for photographs.
 We suggest that you try searching several different ways, such as by full address, street name, occupant name, or building name.
 The IHPC office has some photos from this collection in our office, but not all of the buildings in the pictures are identified.

-Can you give me a recommendation for a good contractor?Since the IHPC is a government agency, we are not allowed to give specific recommendations about contractors, builders, carpenters, etc. Historic Landmarks Foundation of Indiana (HLFI) maintains a list of construction professionals who have worked on historic buildings.
-HLFI can be contacted at (317) 639-4534.
+Can you give me a recommendation for a good contractor?Since the IHPC is a government agency, we are not allowed to give specific recommendations about contractors, builders, carpenters, etc. Indiana Landmarks (formerly Historic Landmarks Foundation of Indiana) maintains a list of construction professionals who have worked on historic buildings.
+Indiana Landmarks can be contacted at (317) 639-4534.
 It might also be useful to talk to your neighbors and find out whom they've hired in the past.

 How long does the approval process take?
 A staff approval takes 3 to 5 business days to complete, though sometimes the approval process can take more or less time than that.
 If a public hearing is required, then a Certificate of Appropriateness cannot be issued until the work is approved at the hearing.
 The Hearing Officer holds weekly hearings (schedule), while the IHPC holds monthly hearings (schedule).